JPSParreira/image-classifier/image-classifier/readme.txt

 numpy 1.23.5
 pillow 10.3.0

-To run the server, run the following command: python app.py or flask run
+To run the server, run the following command on terminal: python app.py or flask run